Welcome to the Algorithms for Computational Linguistics (ACL) Group!

 also helps the student learn to teach.

 - The student does some truly *independent* research without the advisor's influence, which may or may not succeed.
 This is the only way to check whether the student has grown fully independent and really to go.
-Ideally, the student should have one (1) single-author paper in his/her job application (it would help a lot for academic jobs and it doesn't need to be a good one! it's just a great practice).
+Ideally, the student should have at least one (1) single-author paper in his/her job application (it would help a lot for academic jobs and it does *not* need to be a good one! it's just a great practice).

 - The student publishes 2 quality papers in top conferences/journals.